NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 - **`Recently updated`**: Sorts the search results by their latest version's creation date, in descending chronological order.

 In the **Options** section, we can find the **`Include prerelease`** checkbox.
-When checked, nuget.org shows all versions of packages including beta and other early releases.
-To show only stable released, clear the option.
+When checked, nuget.org shows all versions of packages including pre-releases.
+To show only stable versions, clear the option.

 To apply the search filters, click on the **`Apply`** button.
 You can always get back to the default behavior by clicking on the **`Reset`** button.